ItsYaBoiSnakon/SAH/README.md

 While we do fix IT problems, we also have some problems of our own at the office.
 To make things easier, i code and design small software.

 ## Shortage problems, and where to find them
 Currently we have shortage of students at several locations.
-Those
+Everytime a customer calls us, and we note down we don't have a available student near them, we write that down in our system.
+After a while, we can convert all that data into a excel sheet.

 Currently the one that i'm working one is a "Excel-to-graph"program in python.
 Excel itself does have several functions to make a bar graph, but sometimes it's a bit too much for the average user.
 My company constantly has new data of customers, and want's a easy way to change all that data into a bar graph.